 Select Turn apps and services on or off to assign or remove access to specific items.

-When you're finished, select Assign, then select Close.
+When you're finished, select Assign, then close the right pane.

-If there's a conflict, a message displays, tells you what the problem is, and tells you how to fix it.
+If there's a conflict, you see a message that tells you what the problem is, and how to fix it.
 For example, if you selected licenses that contain conflicting services, the error message says to review the services included with each license and try again.

 Change the apps and services a user has access to